-There’s currently no evidence that pets can become sick from Coronavirus (COVID-19) or that animals can spread it to humans.
-However, as it’s still relatively new, until more is known it’s sensible to take precautions.
+There’s currently no evidence that pets can become sick from COVID-19 or that animals can transmit the virus to humans, but until more is known it’s sensible to take precautions.

-Many pet owners may be left with specific questions on how to care for their pets during these unprecedented times.
-Below are some answers from our vets, based on the latest official guidance.
+Below, our vets have been answering some of your questions based on the latest official guidance.
 Following the recent advice to stay at home, you can read full advice from Public Health England online.

-Please note that this advice is for people who are healthy and not at risk, or showing any symptoms.
+Please note that this advice is for people who are healthy and not at risk, nor showing any symptoms.
 If you are self-isolating, then we have separate advice on this.

 Can I still take my dog for a walk?

-- Stay local – don’t go too far from home or drive further than is necessary.
+- Stay local – don’t go too far from home and only drive if absolutely necessary.

 - Maintain social distance – this means keeping your dog on a lead when around others to ensure you both stay at least two metres from other people and their pets.